-Fats are the first nutrients to be used for energy by your pet.
-Fats are made up of building blocks called fatty acids and in pet food may be supplied by ingredients such as those listed above under "Proteins" or in concentrated sources of fat, examples of which are corn meal, canola, flaxseed or sunflower oils, and animal digest (clean animal tissue that has been cooked down, similar to giblet gravy).
+Fat is the first nutrient to be used for energy by your pet.
+Fat is made up of building blocks called fatty acids and in pet food may be supplied by ingredients such as those listed above under "Protein" or in concentrated sources of fat, examples of which are corn meal, canola, flaxseed or sunflower oils, and animal digest (clean animal tissue that has been cooked down, similar to giblet gravy).
 In addition to providing energy, fatty acids are essential for the development and function of your pet's muscles, immune system, nerves, heart, brain, eyes and other tissues.
 They also help your pet's body to absorb fat-soluble vitamins (A, D, E and K) and to keep his or her skin and coat healthy.